 Tour will end by visiting the Acropolis and the new Acropolis Museum, “State of the art” in museum construction and very rich in content.

 A free day in Athens to stroll around the city and know better the sites and the people.
 Good opportunity to visit one of the famous museums like the National Archaeological Museum or the Benaki Museum.
-Use the metro not only for your transportation but also visit the different stations to admire pieces of ancient and modern art.
+Use the metro not only for your transportation but also to visit the different stations to admire pieces of ancient and modern art.
 Not to miss the visit to Plaka (The old Athens city) with lots of souvenir shops, restaurants and taverns.

-Morning transfer to Piraeus port to embark your selected cruise ship.
+Morning transfer to Piraeus port to embark on your selected cruise ship.
 Our cruise ship will leave the port of Piraeus at 11:00 for 3 full days of fun and experiences.
 We go along the Athens Riviera in the Saronic Gulf to the south end of Attica passing close to the Temple of Poseidon in Cape Sounion.
 This afternoon is a good opportunity to get around and know your ship and the services we provide.

 In the afternoon we arrive in Mykonos, known around the world as the Ibiza of the Aegean, the most popular destination of the Mediterranean.
 An international “jet-set” known for its beautiful sandy beaches, hundreds of tiny white chapels and incredible nightlife.
 Stroll around the streets of the capital that are considered the most beautiful of the Greek islands and enjoy the great nightlife.
 It’s easy to get lost in its maze of gleaming white walls dotted with blue domes and windows and balconies full of flowers.
-Have a coffee or a cocktail in one of the famous bars and promise to return for longer stay and more experiences.
+Have a coffee or a cocktail in one of the famous bars and promise to return for a longer stay and more experiences.

 In the evening return to the ship for overnight travel to our next destination.

-Kusadası a resort town on Turkey’s Aegean coast.
-In ancient time settlers include the Aeolians in the 11th century BC and Ionians in the 9th century who made Kusadası a centre of art and culture.
+Kusadası is a resort town on Turkey’s Aegean coast.
+In ancient times settlers include the Aeolians in the 11th century BC and Ionians in the 9th century who made Kusadası a centre of art and culture.
 In the early years of Christianity.
 St John the Evangelist and (according to Roman Catholic sacred tradition) Mary (mother of Jesus) both came to live in the area.

 With the included excursion you will visit Ephesus, an ancient Greek city and later a major Roman city, on the coast of Ionia.
 The city was famed for the Temple of Artemis (completed around 550 BC), one of the Seven Wonders of the Ancient World.